-Unfortunately, breaking the law with even just once mistake can follow you for the rest of your life.
-Fortunately, the State of New Jersey offers people who have been convicted of certain crimes to get a one-time opportunity to wipe the slate clean if they are eligible to do so.
-The process is called expungement and is a complex process.
+Being found guilty of a criminal charge can follow you for the rest of your life.
+Fortunately, the State of New Jersey offers people who have been convicted of certain crimes a one-time opportunity to wipe the slate clean if they are eligible to do so.
+The process is called expungement and is often a very complex process.

 What Does Record Expungement Mean in New Jersey?

 An expungement can be requested by a person who has been convicted of a crime to have it removed from their records.
 It is an intricate process with strict criteria.
 In New Jersey, it essentially means you can say you don’t have a criminal record even if you’ve been previously been convicted.
 Once the court approves your petition, you can legally answer “no” to questions asking if you’ve ever been arrested on job applications or during interviews.